adtools/amigaos-cross-toolchain/README.md

 #### Fetched by the script

-As listed in `bootstrap.conf` file.
+As listed in `bootstrap.conf` file:

  * sources from GNU project:
    - gcc 2.95.3